-Lessons range from 30 minutes to an hour, and can be held online via Zoom or in-person at my studio in North Conway, NH.
+Lessons range from 30 to 90 minutes, and can be held online via Forte (an alternative to Zoom, made especially for music) or in-person at my studio in North Conway, NH.

 In these sessions, we can work on anything from basic technique to advanced concepts, all while learning music from the traditional West African song reportoire.
 Students will have access to recordings, cultural info, notes and sheet music for the pieces we learn.

 Learn traditional songs from the West African repertoire like:

 - and more!